I guess you have come across signs that seem to communicate something, but you can't make head or tail of it.

 7. YARN CARE INSTRUCTIONS

-The most important piece of information on a yarn label is the yarn care info.
+The most important piece of information on a yarn label is the yarn care symbols.
 Once you have invested hours of care and labor into creating your garment, you want it to last for many years.

 So make sure you follow the yarn care details carefully to maintain the quality of the fibers.